EngVarta App |

 How long does it take to become fluent in English with daily practice?

-Realistic timelines for measurable improvement: 30 days = noticeable confidence shift if you do 25–30 minutes daily.
-60–90 days = interview-ready, can hold workplace conversations without freezing.
-6–12 months = strong workplace fluency, presentations, client calls.
+30 days for noticeable confidence shift; 60–90 days to be interview-ready; 6–12 months for strong workplace fluency.
 The variable is consistency, not aptitude.
-25 minutes per day for 90 days produces real change; 2 hours sporadically does not.
-Most EngVarta learners report meaningful confidence change within the first 5–10 sessions.
+25 minutes daily for 90 days produces real change; 2 hours sporadically does not.

 Which is the cheapest English speaking course in India?